nickjj/docker-rails-example/README.md

 Dockerize your existing Rails app.

-The example app is minimal but it wires up a number of things you might use in a real world Rails app, but at the same time I didn't want to load it up with a million personal opinions.
+The example app is minimal but it wires up a number of things you might use in a real world Rails app, but at the same time it's not loaded up with a million personal opinions.

 For the Docker bits, everything included is an accumulation of Docker best practices based on building and deploying dozens of assorted Dockerized web